 These rustic window awnings really aren’t difficult to make and they are incredibly cheap at only $40 per awning.
 But fair warning, there are quite a few steps involved so this one may take a few days from start to finish.

-dark stain and clean rag to apply it
+- dark stain and a clean rag or foam brush to apply it

 To figure out exactly how big my awnings should be, I used painter’s tape to mark off where the awnings will go around the windows in my room.

-First attach the 7 inch pieces to the ends of the 1×4.
+First attach the 7 inch pieces to the ends of the 1×4 as shown.

 Attach the16.5” inch pieces to the backs of the 7 inch pieces.